RedPillAnalytics/gradle-confluent/README.md

      --basic-password     The Password for Basic Authentication with the REST API URL for the KSQL Server.
 Default: value of 'confluent.pipelinePassword' or ''.

+     --statement-pause     The number of seconds to pause after executing a CREATE query.
+This can be useful if you find your piepeline deploys 'too quickly' for joins to form completely, or you need to monitor query deployment in realtime.
+Default:: value of 'confluent.statementPause' or '0'.

 Description
      Execute all KSQL pipelines from the provided source directory, in hierarchical order, proceeded by applicable DROP and TERMINATE commands.